-Butternut squash and sweet potatoes are two nutritional powerhouses of Fall.
-Although both are known for their orange hue, these two crowd-pleasers do have their differences.
+Butternut squash and sweet potatoes are two nutritional powerhouses during colder weather.
+Although both are known for their orange hue, these two vegetables do have their differences.
 Both are off the charts for vitamin A, but are you curious to see what kind of value they each add to your meals?

 about 1 cup)